telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-dashboard/building-the-store-sales-page.md

 ---
-title: Build the Store Sales Page
+title: Create the Sales Page
-page_title: Build the Store Sales Page | Music Store Dashboard Tutorial
+page_title: Create the Sales Page | Music Store Dashboard Tutorial
 description: "Learn how to build the Kendo UI Music Store Dashboard Store Sales page by using Telerik UI for ASP.NET MVC."
 slug: buildthestoressales_muscistoredashboard_aspnetmvc
 position: 4
 ---

-# Build the Store Sales Page
+# Create the Sales Page

 **Figure 1.
 A snapshot of the Kendo UI Music Store Sales Overview page**